 10. You Can Finance a Car with a Loan or a Lease

-Whether you finance a car through a loan or a lease, there are important differences to know and understand.
-So it’s important to carefully consider each option to help you make the choice that’s right for you.
+Whether you finance a car through a loan or a lease, there are key differences to know and understand.
+So, carefully consider each option to help you make the right choice.

-This is a general overview of what you need to know about driving in Canada.
-With additional research and driving tools, you’ll be on your way to driving with confidence and safety.
-To get more information about the specific driving requirements in each province or territory visit the websites below.
+This overview of the rules of the road when driving in Canada will increase your safety.
+With additional research and driving tools, you’ll be a confident driver!
+For more information about the specific driving requirements in each province or territory visit the websites below.

-Click on the province where you intend to live to learn more about how to obtain a driver’s license.
+Click on the province where you intend to live to learn how to get a driver’s license.